-For more information about these programs, contact Jones County Appraisal District at 1137 E. Court Plaza, Anson, Tx.
-79501 or by calling (325) 823-2422.
+For more information about these programs, contact Jones County Appraisal District at the contact information listed above and below.
 Information is also available on the Comptroller's Property Tax Assistance Division's website at comptroller.texas.gov/taxes/property-tax/.